Sonjorg/edge_exporter/README.md

 # Readme
 ## Prometheus exporter for Ribbon Communications SBC routers
-#### Developed by Sondre Jørgensen in cooperation with Sang Ngoc Nguyen at NTNU: Norwegian University of Science and Technology, sondre2409@gmail.com and 29sangu@gmail.com
+#### Developed by Sondre Jørgensen in cooperation with Sang Ngoc Nguyen at NTNU: Norwegian University of Science and Technology, sondre2409@gmail.com and 29sangu@gmail.com as part of our bachelor's thesis
 ### Configuration
-#### The exporter needs to be configured in config.yml in the root folder of this code.
+#### The exporter must be configured in config.yml in the root folder of this repository.
 ```
 ---
 authtimeout: 3  #all hosts will have max 3 sec timout